MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 ## Defining your own visual states

 Every class that derives from `VisualElement` supports the three common states "Normal", "Focused", and "Disabled".
-Internally, the [`VisualElement`](https://github.com/xamarin/Xamarin.Forms/blob/master/Xamarin.Forms.Core/VisualElement.cs) class detects when it's becoming enabled or disabled, or focused or unfocused, and calls the static [`VisualStateManager.GoToState`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualStateManager.GoToState/p/Xamarin.Forms.VisualElement/System.String/) method like this:
+Internally, the [`VisualElement`](https://github.com/xamarin/Xamarin.Forms/blob/master/Xamarin.Forms.Core/VisualElement.cs) class detects when it's becoming enabled or disabled, or focused or unfocused, and calls the static [`VisualStateManager.GoToState`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualStateManager.GoToState/p/Xamarin.Forms.VisualElement/System.String/) method:

 ```csharp
 VisualStateManager.GoToState(this, "Focused");
 ```

-This is the crucial method, and it's the only Visual State Manager code you'll find in the `VisualElement` class.
-Because `GoToState` is called for every object based on every class tht derives from `VisualElement`, you can use the Visual State Manager with any `VisualElement` object to respond to these changes.
+This is the only Visual State Manager code that you'll find in the `VisualElement` class.
+Because `GoToState` is called for every object based on every class that derives from `VisualElement`, you can use the Visual State Manager with any `VisualElement` object to respond to these changes.

 Interestingly, the name of the visual state group "CommonStates" is not explicitly referenced in `VisualElement`.
 The group name is not part of the API for the Visual State Manager.
 Within one of the two sample program shown so far, you can change the name of the group from "CommonStates" to anything else, and the program will still work.
 The group name is merely a general description of the states in that group.
 It is implicitly understood that the visual states in any group are mutually exclusive: One state and only one state is current at any time.